msramesh2k1/Data-Structures-and-Algorithms/README.md

 ## Hey peeps 🧑‍💻

 Are you interested in solving DSA?
-But you feel hard to find solutions, Don't worry here we came up with intresting repo full of solutions.
+But you feel hard to find solutions, Don't worry here we came up with interesting repo full of solutions.

 ![20220111_154505_0000](https://user-images.githubusercontent.com/54928117/148924219-2480793e-83d1-4760-ac93-f0bbb9648fbd.jpg)